cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/6-play-game.md

 ## The message basic validation

-With a game index and board positions, there are a number of stateless errors than can be detected:
+With a game index and board positions, there are a number of stateless error situations that can be detected:

 * You know there will not be a game index at the value given.
 * A piece position is out of the bounds of the board.